THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • AIR (Associazione Italiana Investor Relations): a non-profit association that aims to promote the professional role of the Investor Relations Officer and the quality of financial communication between companies and the financial community.

-• Camera Nazionale della Moda Italiana: an association that aims to promote and coordinate the Italian fashion sector and train young Italian fashion designers.
+• Camera Nazionale della Moda Italiana: an association that aims to promote and coordinate the Italian fashion sector and train young Italian designers.

 • Fondazione Altagamma: a foundation that brings together companies from Italy’s cultural and creative industries, recognised as true ambassadors of Italian style to the world.
 Its mission is to contribute to their growth and competitiveness.